cybertushar101/Troubleshooting-Webpage-Display-Issues-on-CTF-with-VPN-Connection/README.md

 ## Scenario:

-When you try to access a TryHackMe lab machine's webpage, it freezes and doesn't load.
+When you try to access a TryHackMe & HackTheBox lab machine's webpage, it freezes and doesn't load.
 In your browser, you see the status saying “Waiting on 10.10.x.x”.

 ## Solution: